Cases on appeal

 In Accattatis v Fortuna Group (London) Ltd ET/3307587/20, the employment tribunal held that an employee was fairly dismissed after refusing to attend work and giving his line manager an ultimatum that he should either be furloughed or allowed to work from home.

 Mr Accattatis is appealing the tribunal decision.
-The Employment Appeal Tribunal (EAT) is due to hear the appeal on 20 December 2023.
+The Employment Appeal Tribunal (EAT) heard the appeal on 20 December 2023 and reserved its decision.

 Charalambous v National Bank of Greece